bexxmodd/TwitterBots/README.md

 ## Installation

-Currently only option is to fork the repo and run it through your terminal by executing each of the bot individually.
+Currently, the only option is to fork the repo and run it through your terminal by executing each of the bots individually.
-Before executing python file you need to register as a developer on a Tweitter API and then make sure you set up your Tweeter API creditentials through the terminal.
+Before executing python file you need to register as a developer on a Twitter API and then make sure you set up your Tweeter API credentials through the terminal.

 #### Linux $ OS X:
 ```